-Nearly half a million people have signed a petition by action group SumOfUs asking the company to ban plastic straws.
-In May 2018 shareholders rejected banning plastic straws with just 7.65% voting in favor.
+Nearly half a million people have signed a petition by action group SumOfUs asking the food chain to ban plastic straws.
+In May 2018, shareholders rejected banning plastic straws, with just 7.65% voting in favor.

 "We continue to work to find a more sustainable solution for plastic straws globally.
 In the meantime, we have adopted compostable straws in certain markets to meet regulations while we work with packaging experts to develop a planet-friendly, cost-effective answer for all McDonald’s restaurants."

 Wetherspoons operates 900 pub outlets across the UK.
 Plastic straws were removed entirely and replaced with biodegradable alternatives in December 2017.

 “These changes are part of an overall commitment from the company to reduce the amount of non-recyclable waste produced.
 We believe that Wetherspoon pub-goers will welcome this."

 Pret a Manger is a UK-based sandwich chain found on almost every high street.
 With 450 stores across nine countries, Pret is also acting.
 In 2018 the chain introduced a 50p discount for customers bringing their own reusable cups in for a Pret coffee.

 The chain states they will introduce paper straws across every store by the summer.